 |Set limit for maximum enrolled devices at this OG and below||Enable and Enter Device Limit to limit the number of devices allowed to enroll in the current organization group (OG).
 Workspace ONE Direct Enrollment supports this option.|

-Note: Restrictions do not apply for iOS devices enrolled through Apple's Device Enrollment Program (DEP), because the required device information is only received after the device has been enrolled.
+Note: Restrictions do not apply for iOS devices enrolled through Apple Device Enrollment Program (DEP), because the required device information is only received after the device enrolls.

-You can apply a limit on the number of enrolled devices to an organization group (OG).
+You can apply a limit on the number of enrolled devices to any type of organization group (global, customer, partner).
 Imposing such a limit helps you manage your deployment by preventing you from exceeding the number of valid enrollments in a per-device licensing environment.

 If this option is unavailable, check the parent OG (higher than the current OG) or a child OG (lower than the current OG).
-It is likely that an existing limit has already been defined above or below your current OG.
+It is likely that an existing limit already exists above or below your current OG.

 Your organization must evaluate the number and kinds of devices your employees own.
 They must also determine which devices to use in your work environment.
 After this work is complete, you can save these enrollment restrictions as a policy.